 - Vegan Butter - Using vegan butter keeps this recipe entirely plant-based.
 If you're not dairy free, use regular butter in the same measure.

-- Blueberries - You can use fresh blueberries or frozen berries, but if they’re frozen, allow them to thaw in a colander before using them to remove extra liquid.
+- Blueberries - You can use fresh blueberries or frozen berries, but if they’re frozen, allow them to thaw in a colander to remove any extra liquid before adding them to the pie filling.

 - Arrowroot Powder - This replaces the typical flour or cornstarch as a thickener.